NWChemEx/.github/docs/source/community/pull_requests.rst

 .. note::

    Occasional contributors from outside the project are not the target of this section.
 This section is targeting developers who are regular contributors to the code (part of the team).

-The checklist on the PR template is admittedly asking a lot of the author.
 NWChemEx is designed to be a modular code.
 The vast majority of electronic structure development occurs in modules.
 Each of these modules are disjoint, and can be separately hosted.
-In turn, you can (and should) go through the "just get something working" phase outside of the NWChemEx repositories.
+The checklist on the PR template is admittedly asking a lot of the author.
+If you are working on new research (as opposed to say adding a well known feature) then, you can (and should) go through the "just get something working" phase outside of the NWChemEx repositories.
+Once you have hashed out your design, and decided that the feature is worth contributing back, then you should begin the PR process, *i.e.*, rapid prototyping should be done external to NWChemEx.

+When you open a (draft) PR for adding a module into an NWX repository you are saying that you think that the module will be useful, should be supported, and that you are willing to get the first version of the module up and running.
-By making a PR which will add a module into an NWX repository you are saying the module is ready for users.
-This does not necessarily mean that it is as performant as it is going to get, or that the module is fully featured.
-It simply means that the contents of the module have been vetted for correctness and the module has been found potentially useful.
-Once the module is merged it becomes available to users, and since taking it back would break any code that uses the module, we as a project are obligated to support that module or break an API.
-The point being, we expect the module to be fully documented, tested, and to adhere to the organization's standards so that we can begin stewardship of the module.
+This does not necessarily mean that upon merging the PR the module is as performant as it is going to get, or that the module is fully featured (both of which can be addressed in subsequent PRs).
+Once the module is merged it becomes available to users, and since taking it back would break any code that uses the module, we as a project are obligated to support that module (or break an API to retract it).
+The point being, before merging the PR we expect the module to be fully documented, tested, and to adhere to the organization's standards so that we can begin stewardship of the module.
+As a slight aside, many electronic structure features take a while to implement.
+If this is the case for your feature, open an issue to track progress (see :ref:`using_issues_to_track_progress`) and break the module implementation down into pieces, *e.g.*, PR one is design, PR two is some low level functions, PR three combines the functions, etc.

 For PRs addressing infrastructure, the requirements are a bit different.
-Since infrastructure exists outside modules, it can't really be staged until it is ready.
-For infrastructure we will allow some technical debt, as long as the developer is willing to repay that technical debt, and makes a plan for repaying it.
+When developing a module, the stability of the property type APIs helps ensure that your module will remain compatible with the rest of NWChemEx, even if it takes you a while to develop the module.
+Property types do not exist for infrastructure, and infrastructure necessarily needs to be developed in a much more coupled manner.
+To facilitate rapid merging of infrastructure, we thus allow some technical debt, as long as the developer is willing to repay that technical debt, and makes a plan for repaying it.
 In practice what this means is, say you really need a new type of cache to complete a run.
 We'll let you merge that cache, say without documentation, as long as you open an issue tracking that documentation is still needed.
-Developers are expected to repay technical debt on a relatively timely basis.
-That said, since the infrastructure is going into the main repository, it needs to still be vetted.
-This means it cannot still be in the design phase, nor can it be untested.
+Developers are expected to repay technical debt in a relatively timely manner.
+That said, since the infrastructure is going into the main repository, it still needs to be vetted before it can be merged.
+In turn, infrastructure cannot still be in the design phase, nor can it be untested.